rexblack/jquery-imageformat/README.md

 Type: `String`
 Default value: `src`

 Name of the attribute the client format's corresponding url is copied to.
+Defaults to `src`.